Bible Questions

 The venom of the biblical serpent is not a literal poison, but something more insidious and dangerous.
 The serpent's poison is his lies.
 From the beginning, the Devil has been a liar and a father of lies (John 8.44).
 He uses the power of his lies to create dissension between man and God.

-The Devil's lies are a spiritual toxin that destroys the ones listening to him.
+The Devil's power comes from lies, not truth.
+His lies are a spiritual toxin that destroys those who listen.
 His lies create estrangement between man and God so that man becomes spiritually vulnerable.
-As souls become lost, the serpent gains authority over them.
+As souls become lost, the serpent gains more authority over them.

-What lies do is create distorted thoughts and perceptions in people.
+The power of a lie is to create distorted thoughts and perceptions.
 The Devil's lies create false perceptions within people so that they think and act in ways that alienate them from God.
 They become estranged from God in both their minds and actions.

-That's not to say that the serpent is behind every false perception in the world.
-Man can certainly err on his own.
+Of course man can err on his own.
 However, many of the most destructive lies originate from spiritual places.
 The serpent is a trafficker of lies, and has sown many over time.
+We are all influenced by the cess pool of spiritual lies that are in the world.

-The serpent's lies target people's individual dispositions, weaknesses, and insecurities.
-These false thoughts and perceptions are unique for each person, and operate within the vessel of our minds.
+The serpent's lies can take many forms.
+They often work on our individual dispositions, weaknesses, and insecurities.
+These false thoughts and perceptions take root within the vessels of our minds.
+They poison our minds so that we can't find the right path.

-The serpent's lies can tear people down, and make them feel worthless, as if they have no place in the world.
-Other times the lies can create a spirit of self-righteousness, so that they only see other people's flaws.
-The lies can puff up and flatter people, getting them to think they're special, or make them feel like they're victims.
+The serpent's lies can tear people down, and make them feel worthless.
+Other times the lies can puff up and flatter people, getting them to think they're special.
+The lies can make us arrogant so that we see other people's faults more than our own.

 The lies can target any part of our lives; from our self-perceptions, to our relationships, to our perceptions of the past.
 Often the lies poison our values so we pursue worthless things.
 Whatever form they take, lies are distortions of reality that alienate us from God.

 Perhaps the greatest delusion is the one that we all experience.
-Its the belief that we'd be happy if we got our way all the time.
-It comes from self-righteousness and a lack of faith.
-Part of growing up is realizing that this isn't true, however, many souls never overcome.
+It's the belief that we'd be happy if we got our way all the time.
+It comes from a spirit of self-righteousness and a lack of faith.
+There is great peace in overcoming this delusion.

 Most people don't recognize the power of deception in our thoughts.
 Perceptions and beliefs control our thoughts, which in turn control our actions.
 We grow up in a world of lies, and as certain lies take root in our minds, they affect our thoughts.
 These thoughts create a compulsion to sin through words and actions.

 When our sins increase, we become more alienated from God.
 This gives the serpent more power over us, making us more susceptible to him.
 We often respond to the grief we feel by using sin as an outlet.
-This can create a downward spiral, in which we try to deal with our grief and misery through sin, but in the end we create more grief and misery.
+This can create a downward spiral, in which we try to deal with our grief and misery through sin, but in the end we create more problems.

 This is similar to the alcoholic who drinks to drown his sorrows, but his drinking has also created many of them.
 Another example is the overeater who is sad and depressed about her life, so she copes with this grief by overeating more.
 In both examples, they are coping with their spiritual problems in ways that make them worse.

-Perhaps worse than self-destruction are those who target others.
-Some people inflict harm on others as a way to cope with their own chaos and trauma.
+Perhaps worse than self-destruction are those who harm others.
+Some people inflict harm on others as a way to cope with their own inner turmoil.
 They can't heal inside because they're filled with lies.
 So they manifest their inner demons outward onto other people as a release.
 They learn to feel better at someone else's expense.

-Often the things people instinctively do to feel better end up driving them deeper into darkness.
-The resulting destruction is the serpent's gain.
-This is sometimes called the snare of the Devil.
+Often the things people do to feel better in life end up driving them deeper into darkness.
+The resulting destruction is sometimes called the snare of the Devil.
+These are temptations that bind us spiritually, and make our problems worse.

 The wicked embrace the lies of their spiritual father, "Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.
 And because I tell you the truth, ye believe me not" (John 8.44-45 KJV bible).

 They love the wages of unrighteousness, and have no desire for the light of God.
 They despise the truth because it stands against what they feel in their hearts.
 To the wicked, the serpent's lies are a gospel of power.
-He is their spiritual father, and they are comfortable with him.
+He is their spiritual father, and they follow after him.

-Not all unbelievers are the Devil's children, "For when the Gentiles, which have not the law, do by nature the things contained in the law, these, having not the law, are a law unto themselves" (Romans 2.14 KJV bible). (see Can Unbelievers be Saved?).
+Of course most unbelievers are not the Devil's children, "For when the Gentiles, which have not the law, do by nature the things contained in the law, these, having not the law, are a law unto themselves" (Romans 2.14 KJV bible). (see Can Unbelievers be Saved?).

 Spiritual lies are sinister because they influence our thoughts and perceptions.
 The problem with overcoming them is that we have no inner truth to defeat them.
 We don't have an inner light that exposes lies.
 We are sinners who were born into sin, and can't enlighten ourselves.